manojkiraneda/manojkiraneda.github.io/_posts/2023-10-01-into-to-mtd.md

 `Memory Technology Device` (MTD) is the name of the Linux subsystem that handles most raw flash devices, such as `NOR`, `NAND`, `dataflash`, and `SPI flash`.
-It provides both character and block access to these devices, as well as a number of specialized filesystems.
+It provides both character and block access to these devices, as well as a number of specialized filesystem.

 ## Device support

 The following devices are supported by the MTD subsystem:

 - NAND Flash
 - NOR Flash
 - One NAND Flash
 - Atmel Data Flash
 - SPI Flash

 The following devices are `NOT` handled by the MTD subsystem, even though they are commonly referred to as `flash`.
 Many of these include Flash Translation Layer (FTL) hardware that takes care of many of the concerns surrounding flash usage, such as wear-leveling and bad blocks.

 - USB Sticks — handled by USB Host and SCSI subsystems
 - Compact Flash — handled by the PC Card/IDE subsystems, depending on the implementation
 - EEPROMs — handled by either the SPI EEPROM driver, or I2C EEPROM driver
 - MMC/SD Cards — handled by the MMC subsystem

 ## Overview

 The MTD subsystem provides a number of mechanisms for interacting with raw flash chips.
 It consists of a number of generic drivers for classes of chips (NAND, NOR),